vectorgrp/chiisai-hal-specification/README.md

 The Chiisai HAL Specification is maintained by the Chiisai project contributors.

-For questions, feedback, bug reports, or proposals for improvements, please open an issue in the project's GitHub repository For general inquiries regarding the specification, please contact the project maintainers: support@vector.com
+For questions, feedback, bug reports, or proposals for improvements, please open an issue in this repository.
+For general inquiries regarding the specification, please contact the project maintainers: support@vector.com